flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 ## Are We Having Fun Yet?

 To my surprise, I didn't find answers at universities.
-In In fact, their process- and architecture related courses didn't much reflect modern reality.
+In fact, their process- and architecture related courses didn't much reflect modern reality.
 Software engineering, as they presented it, had already been [kind of dead](https://www.computer.org/cms/Computer.org/ComputingNow/homepage/2009/0709/rW_SO_Viewpoints.pdf).

 So, I went on a journey of working on code, analyzing code, reading about code and thinking deeply about the nature of code.
 Writing down and integrating everything I learned, a theoretical framework emerged that seemed to answer all my questions and explain common architectures.